ailswan/ailswan.github.io/_essays/concurrency-Q&A.md

 The `asyncio.shield()` function is used to protect a task from being cancelled.
 It wraps a coroutine or task, preventing cancellation from propagating to the enclosed coroutine.
 This is useful when you want to ensure that a critical task completes, regardless of external cancellation.

-## 44. How does Python's `asyncio` handle timeouts in asynchronous code?
+## 44. How does Python `asyncio` handle timeouts in asynchronous code?

 `asyncio` provides a `asyncio.wait_for()` function to introduce timeouts in asynchronous code.
 It allows you to set a maximum duration for the execution of a coroutine, raising a `asyncio.TimeoutError` if the operation takes longer than the specified timeout.